meshtastic/firmware/README.md

 [![Download at https://play.google.com/store/apps/details?id=com.geeksville.mesh](https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png)](https://play.google.com/store/apps/details?id=com.geeksville.mesh&referrer=utm_source%3Dgithub%26utm_medium%3Desp32-readme%26utm_campaign%3Dmeshtastic-esp32%2520readme%26anid%3Dadmob&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1)

+## Supported hardware

+We currently support two brands ofradios.
+The [TTGO T-Beam](https://www.aliexpress.com/item/4000119152086.html) and the [Heltec LoRa 32](https://heltec.org/project/wifi-lora-32/).
+Most users should buy the T-Beam and a 18650 battery (total cost less than $35).
+Make sure to buy the frequency range which is legal for your country.
+For the USA, you should buy the 915MHz version.
+Getting a version that include a screen is optional, but highly recommended.

+We don't yet distribute prebuilt binaries.
+But soon we will have a file that you can fairly easilly install on your radio over USB.
+Once our software is installed, all future software updates happen over bluetooth from your phone.

 ## Build instructions

 This project uses the simple PlatformIO build system.
 You can use the IDE, but for brevity